Feature info

 You can suppress attributes globally by selecting "Do not expose via WMS" in QGIS → Layer properties → Fields.

-Alternatively, you can selectively restrict attributes using the qwc-admin-gui and assigning Attribute resource permissions as desired.
+Alternatively, you can selectively restrict attributes using the qwc-admin-gui and assigning Attribute resource permissions as desired, see Permissions.

-If you use the qwc-feature-info-service, you can also omit empty attributes directly in the GetFeatureInfo by setting skip_empty_attributes: true in the featureInfo service configuration in tenantConfig.json.
+If you use the qwc-feature-info-service, you can filter empty attributes service-side by setting skip_empty_attributes: true in the featureInfo service configuration in tenantConfig.json.

 In general, HTML markup in attribute values is preserved.